aphyr/prism/README.md

 Then, just run `lein prism` in your project directory.
 It'll do a full test first, then as you write .clj files, it'll re-run the corresponding test namespace.
 Prism assumes your tests are named `foo.core-test`.

+## Why "Prism"?

+It may be snooping on everything you write, and checking to make sure it's not dangerous.
+Or maybe not!
+Exciting!

 ## License